huggingface/datasets/docs/source/loading.rst

    >>> base_url = "https://rajpurkar.github.io/SQuAD-explorer/dataset/"
    >>> dataset = load_dataset('json', data_files={'train': base_url + 'train-v1.1.json', 'validation': base_url + 'dev-v1.1.json'}, field="data")

-While these are the most common formats, you will see other datasets that are formatted differently. 🤗 Datasets recognizes these other formats, and will fallback accordingly on the Python JSON loading methods to handle them.
+While these are the most common JSON formats, you will see other datasets that are formatted differently. 🤗 Datasets recognizes these other formats, and will fallback accordingly on the Python JSON loading methods to handle them.

 Text files
 ^^^^^^^^^^